-The D&C EMP and the Area EMPs, including the Commissioning Environmental Sub Plan remained effective in guiding on-ground environmental management.
-The environmental risk profile of construction activities continues to decrease as work along the utilities alignment is almost complete, and activities at the plant site are increasingly under cover.
+The D&C EMP and the Area EMPs, including the Commissioning Environmental Sub Plan (CESP) remained effective in guiding on-ground environmental management.
+The environmental risk profile of construction activities continues to decrease as work along the utilities alignment is almost complete, and the remaining construction activities at the plant site are increasingly under cover.